IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/layout.md

 ## Layout Elements

 In WPF, in order to layout the elements in your application, you need to put them inside a [`Panel`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.panel?view=netframework-4.8).
 The panel is a container element that controls the arrangement of its child elements.
-In Angular, in order to layout the elements on the page you have to use CSS.
+In Angular, in order to layout the elements on the page, you have to use CSS.
 Let us go through some of the most popular panels in WPF and see how we can achieve similar layout with CSS.

 ### StackPanel